Emma Birch, Manager

 My name is Helen, I was brought up by my foster parents, at sixteen I got my own place in Barnsley but it was hard and I didn’t like it.
 My social worker found me a place at Shaftsbury and I am given help with the things I struggle with.
 I have done a few things but my favourite was a weekend away to London and going abroad to Paris and seeing Take That, I want to stay at Shaftsbury because I am happy and it’s my home.

-If you would like to refer to Shaftsbury House, please get in touch with our manager, Roger Stocks, to discuss your requirements – we respond to all referrals within 48 hours.
+If you would like to refer to Shaftsbury House, please get in touch to discuss your requirements – we respond to all referrals within 48 hours.
 Our team will then conduct a thorough, pre-admission assessment to ensure suitability of the placement and a written summary assessment report will be provided to you within 72 hours.
-Contact Roger on 01226 786 611 or email: email@example.com
+Call 01226 786 611 or email: email@example.com